Dolo Ado: History

 Irrigation agriculture was introduced to the riverine inhabitants of this woreda by the Relief and Rehabilitation Commission (RRC) in the late 1970s.
 While the RRC encouraged this trend with the introduction of three irrigation pumps at selected points, a major impetus were local people who had fled to refugee camps in Somalia during the Ethiopian-Somali war, where they had the opportunity to acquire the basic skills and know-how of irrigation agriculture while participating in irrigation schemes in the Lower Juba River, and returning to Dolo Ado where they put their knowledge to use.
-These new skills have led to the arable lands on the dry riverbed and the flood plains, which used to be dry season grazing and farming areas for the Garimarro, Masarre, Degodia, and ujejen also becoming attractive to groups of newcomers, which has led to strife between the groups.
-Ahmed Ali Gedi has identified nine conflicts between Degodia sub-clans, who have traditionally had peaceful relations, which resulted in one or more casualties between 1997 and 2005.
+These new skills have led to the arable lands on the dry riverbed and the flood plains, which used to be dry season grazing and farming areas for the, Degodia, also becoming attractive to groups of newcomers, which has led to strife between the groups.
+Mustafa subeyr Abdi and Ahmed Ali Gedi has identified nine conflicts between Degodia sub-clans, who have traditionally had peaceful relations, which resulted in one or more casualties between 1997 and 2005.
 Furthermore, as the land between the flood plains and riverbanks, which was primarily basin woodlands and dry season pasturage, has been converted to commercial farming, this has caused deforestation and displacement of the original inhabitants.

 In June, 2005, Both the Dawa and Ganale Dorya rivers overflowed their banks and flooded Dolo Ado.
 According to reports, six people died, irrigation pumps were swept away, and hundreds of livestock were drowned.

 In November 2008, Dolo Ado was one of the woredas heavily affected by the Ganale Dorya flooding.
 At least 10,740 people reportedly were displaced, and roads from Dolo to Filtu and Negele Boran were blocked.

 In 2012, the Commercial Bank of Ethiopia was established in the town of Dolo Ado.